Sensor box IMU with AHRS

 Sensor box IMU for decontamination - Ingenieur Glaser

-☢️ Space technology in the sensor box.
-A measuring unit that Fraunhofer IGD and RWE Nuclear support when decontaminating radioactive plant components.
-The engineering office Glaser thanks its clients for the excellent cooperation with this video.
+☢️ space technology in the sensor box.
+A measurement unit that Fraunhofer IGD and RWE Nuclear support when decontaminating radioactive plant parts.
+The engineering office Glaser thanks its clients for the excellent collaboration with this video.

 https://ingenieur-glaser.de/sensor-box-imu/ – Behind the scenes

-#ESP32 #Arduino #microcontroller #electricalengineering #prototyping #hardwaredevelopment #engineer #Cplusplus #Goldcap #3Dprinting #Cnc
+#ESP32 #Arduino #microcontroller #electrical engineering #prototype construction #hardware development #engineer #Cplusplus #Goldcap #3Dprinting #Cnc

 https://ingenieur-glaser.de/ – Electronics・Software・Hardware